What is International Yoga Day?

 — Ban Ki-Moon, Former UN Secretary-General

 The results were nothing short of remarkable.
 Yoga events, demonstrations, seminars, mass public classes, trending hashtags and an exceptional social media presence came to life in over 190 countries around the world.
-In New Delhi alone, an outdoor yoga session on the Rajpath attracted almost 36,000 participants of 84 different nationalities.
+In New Delhi alone, an outdoor yoga session attracted almost 36,000 participants of 84 different nationalities.
 It broke two Guinness world records for the largest yoga class and the greatest number of nationalities in one yoga lesson.

 Significance of June 21